amorefitness.com.au

 by Kim Baram

-Every new year we start off by setting new goals telling ourselves...
-This year I'm going to:
+Every new year we start off by setting new goals telling ourselves, "This year I'm going to... lose weight, eat healthier, exercise every day, start a new activity, quit smoking or drink less alcohol."

-... but hang on a minute, weren't these the same goals you had last year and the year before that?
+But hang on a minute, weren't these the same goals you had last year and the year before that?
 So what happened?

 Sometimes we put too much emphasis on the destination and not the journey.
 When you see other people achieving the same goals as you, but they are getting there faster, you compare yourself to them.
 This just adds pressure and puts more self-doubt in your own mind about why it's not happening for you quickly enough and you slowly start to give up.

 Time passes and all of a sudden you find that you are no better off than you were 6 months ago.
-At this point, you ask yourself, "Where did I go wrong?"
+At this point, you ask yourself, "Where did I go wrong?".

 Remember, everybody's journey is different and the only person you need to compare yourself to is yourself.

-Do you remember ever saying to yourself something like, "Ok, I'm going to cut out all soft drinks, chocolates, cake, chips, go on a diet and only eat fruit and veges from now on and exercise every single day!"
+Do you remember ever saying to yourself something like, "I'm going to cut out all soft drinks, chocolates, cake, chips, go on a diet and only eat fruit and veggies and exercise every single day!"

 If you're someone who struggles with all of these things, then you're setting yourself up to fail.

-If you took you years of unhealthy living and you've gained excess weight, then you're not going to fix all this in a few short weeks or months.
+If it took years of unhealthy living and you've gained excess weight, then you're not going to fix all this in a few short weeks or months.
 It takes time to reverse any amount of damage and there is no magic diet, pill or quick fix – but don't get discouraged.

 We have a habit of trying to do too much too soon, going hard core to make all these changes happen too quickly and then getting overwhelmed by it all.
 It is much easier to create new habits than it is to break old ones.